yocupicio/SolutionPackagerUI/README.md

  C:\devtools\Tools\CoreTools

 ## Usage
-The following sections show you how to run the tool and how to use the tool with managed and un-managed solutions.
+The following sections show you how to run the tool and how to use it with managed and un-managed solutions.

-To Extract
-Browse for compressed solution file and then click Extract button.
+To Extract, Browse for compressed solution file and then click Extract button.
  ![extract](https://raw.githubusercontent.com/yocupicio/SolutionPackagerUI/master/images/extract.png)

-To Pack
-Type the folder where the solution was extracted or navigate to the directory using Browse button.
+To Pack, type the folder where the solution was extracted or navigate to the directory using Browse button.
 Enter the location where the .zip file will be saved.
 Click Pack button.
  ![pack](https://raw.githubusercontent.com/yocupicio/SolutionPackagerUI/master/images/pack.png)